 Sue and her sister, Nancy, liked to visit The Lowell Press, the family printing plant.
 They raided the plant gumball machine, gathered paper scraps to make paper dolls, and played with type and stamp pads.
 When they got a little older, they worked there, too.
 They stuffed envelopes, boxed books, and proofread endless pages of cattle pedigrees (with breaks for gumballs.)

-Sue is available for library, preschool, and elementary school visits, including classroom Skype sessions.
-She also loves to share books with kids as a volunteer and tutor.
-She is active in the Society of Children’s Book Writers and Illustrators (SCBWI) and served as the regional advisor for the Kansas/Missouri region until spring 2017.
+Sue is available for library, preschool, and elementary school visits, including free classroom Skype sessions.
+She shares books with kids every week through Lead to Read, a local program matching readers with public school first and second graders.
+She is active in the Society of Children’s Book Writers and Illustrators (SCBWI) and served as the regional advisor for the Kansas/Missouri region.